 That is what the Independent Northern Kentucky Artists and Artisans Education Program, Inc. 501c-3 (INKAA) has been doing since its founding in August 2014.
 Serving and engaging over 120 each we have grown tremendously; consequently, we need a new, larger and more accessible space to continue doing our necessary and good work.

 This new space is called the Lux Art Gallery and Gift Shop; a contemporary visual-arts space, art gallery, gift shop, art education program and art business incubator whose primary focus is to help empower and support emerging and aspiring artists, artisans and small creative businesses.

 Here’s the good news.
 While we are asking YOU to help us raise a minimum of $4,600 for our start-up cost and operational costs in our new space, INKAA was designed to be a lien, self-sufficient, non-profit art cooperative run efficiently by its volunteers and cooperative members.
-We currently have 23 members and growing!
+We currently have at least 23 committed members ready to go!